Set up webhooks

 Note

-To receive real payments, you only need to implement processing of the Payment, Successful payment of the order, and User validation webhooks, as well as sign the licensing agreement.
+To receive real payments, you only need to sign the licensing agreement and implement processing of the webhooks:

 Note